-- assessment of, consultation for and preparation of patients for anesthesia and surgery;
+- Assessment of, consultation for and preparation of patients for anesthesia and surgery;

-- provision of insensibility to pain during surgical, obstetric, therapeutic and diagnostic procedures;
+- Provision of insensibility to pain during surgical, obstetric, therapeutic and diagnostic procedures;

-- monitoring and restoration of physiologic homeostasis during the perioperative period, as well as homeostasis in the critically ill or seriously injured patient;
+- Monitoring and restoration of physiologic homeostasis during the perioperative period as well as homeostasis in the critically ill or seriously injured patient;

-- diagnosis and treatment of painful syndromes; and
+- Diagnosis and treatment of painful syndromes; and

 The realm of scientific investigation in anesthesiology also spans a broad range.
-Scientific efforts at the cellular and molecular levels are directed to understanding the molecular mechanisms of anesthesia and analgesia.
+Scientific efforts at the cellular and molecular levels are directed toward understanding the molecular mechanisms of anesthesia and analgesia.
 Clinical research in anesthesia includes broad epidemiological approaches to identifying indicators of outcome as well as prospective clinical studies examining new technologies, anesthetic agents and methods.

-- understand and apply the basic principles of airway management and mechanical ventilation;
+- Understand and apply the basic principles of airway management and mechanical ventilation;

-- understand and apply the principles of cardiopulmonary resuscitation;
+- Understand and apply the principles of cardiopulmonary resuscitation;

-- understand and apply the technical skills and anatomic and pharmacologic knowledge used in performing regional nerve blocks;
+- Understand and apply the technical skills and anatomic and pharmacologic knowledge used in performing regional nerve blocks;

-- learn and apply the fundamental principles of acute and chronic pain management; and
+- Learn and apply the fundamental principles of acute and chronic pain management; and

-- learn and apply the basic principles of critical care medicine.
+- Learn and apply the basic principles of critical care medicine.

-Research Electives in Anesthesiology
+Anesthesiology Research Electives

-Special electives in basic science research as it applies to anesthesiology can be arranged with the principal investigators in the Department of Anesthesiology, in the Anesthesiology Research Unit and the Washington University Pain Center under the direction of Rob Gereau, PhD, or the Division of Clinical and Translational Research under the direction of Michael Avidan, MBBCh.
+Special electives in basic science research as it applies to anesthesiology can be arranged with the principal investigators in the Department of Anesthesiology; in the Division of Basic Research under the direction of Jose Moron-Concepcion, PhD; in the Washington University Pain Center under the direction of Rob Gereau, PhD; and in the Division of Clinical and Translational Research under the direction of Simon Haroutounian, PhD.

 Visit online course listings to view offerings for M10 Anesth.

-M10 Anesth 811 Cardiothoracic Anesthesiology
+M10 Anesth 811 Cardiothoracic Anesthesiology (Clinical Elective)

 This clinical elective offers practical experience in the perioperative assessment and management of surgical patients undergoing cardiothoracic procedures.
 The student, as an integral part of the cardiothoracic anesthesia team that is composed of faculty members, fellows and residents, will learn basic principles of airway management and lung ventilation, essential aspects of pharmacologic treatment of hemodynamic abnormalities and cardiac dysrhythmias, and management of intraoperative coagulation disturbances.
 Emphasis will be placed on the interpretation of intraoperative hemodynamic data, echocardiographic finding (TEE), and laboratory results.
 During this rotation, the student will also gain practical experience in endotracheal intubation as well as the placement of intravenous lines and invasive monitoring lines, including radial artery and pulmonary artery catheters.
 Students will learn how to use these parameters in clinical decision making during anesthesia.
-At the conclusion of the rotation, the student will have a better understanding of invasive monitoring and data interpretation, as well as a more systematic approach to the management of intra- and postoperative hemodynamic, pulmonary and coagulation abnormalities.
+At the conclusion of the rotation, the student will have a better understanding of invasive monitoring and data interpretation, as well as a more systematic approach to the management of intra- and post-operative hemodynamic, pulmonary and coagulation abnormalities.
 The students are expected to attend the didactic sessions of CTA and the Department of Anesthesiology.
 A presentation will be assigned.

-M10 Anesth 812 Pediatric Anesthesia
+M10 Anesth 812 Pediatric Anesthesiology (Clinical Elective)

-M10 Anesth 819 Cardiothoracic Critical Care
+M10 Anesth 819 CTICU: Cardiothoracic Intensive Care Unit (Clinical Elective)

-M10 Anesth 821 Pain Management
+M10 Anesth 821 Pain Management (Clinical Elective)

 Acute pain is the most common symptom of medical illness and is ubiquitous after major surgery.
 Chronic pain is the leading cause of worker disability.
 Severe pain afflicts most people with advanced cancer.
 Learning the fundamentals of pharmacologic, interventional, and multidisciplinary pain management is important for all areas of clinical medicine.

-M10 Anesth 822 Anesthesia for Neurosurgery
+M10 Anesth 822 Anesthesiology for Neurosurgery (Clinical Elective)

 Students will help care for patients having challenging neurosurgical procedures.
 Students will become familiar with complex procedures, brain monitoring, cardiovascular support and airway management and will be exposed to all kinds of neurosurgical pathology.
 Student must be prepared to participate in the intricate anesthetic management of patients undergoing surgery in our novel intraoperative MRI rooms.
 For those interested, clinical research projects are ongoing and student participation is encouraged.

-M10 Anesth 823 Obstetrical Anesthesia
+M10 Anesth 823 Obstetrical Anesthesiology (Clinical Elective)